Skip to content

 The 30-Second Summary

-What Substation Does:
+What Substation Is Designed For:

-• < 1ms cache retrieval (L1 cache, 80% of requests)
+• Target: < 1ms cache retrieval (L1 cache, targeting 80% cache hit rate)

-• < 500ms cross-service search (6 services in parallel)
+• Target: < 500ms cross-service search (6 services in parallel)

-• < 200MB memory usage (steady state)
+• Target: < 200MB memory usage (steady state)

 • Zero-warning build with Swift 6 strict concurrency